Hectic Holidays: 5 Ways To Control Last-Minute Holiday Shopping

 Not finished shopping?
 Use these five tips to save money, time, and stress and still get all the gifts you need.

-Still not finished holiday shopping?
-It’s okay – even though 47% of shoppers finished in October, there’s still time for you to enjoy shopping and save money.
+Still shopping for the people on your gift list?
+It’s okay – there’s still time for you to complete your shopping list and save money.

 Here are five ways to curb your spending and get all the gifts you need.

+- Plan What You Need.
 Don’t head into a store looking for a good idea.
 Brainstorm before you stop by so you at least have an idea of what you should get.
-You can also look online to price match and see if the store has what you need in-stock.
+You can also look online to price match and see if the store has what you need in stock.

+- Paying With Credit.
 If you’re doing some last-minute budgeting and realize you don’t have all the cash up front, that’s okay.
-Just make sure you know what’s going on a credit card and have a plan to pay it off so you don’t go into debt.
+Decide what items you’ll pay for with a credit card or holiday loan, and have a plan to pay it off so you don’t go into debt.

-Not the only person in your family or friend group struggling to finish shopping?
-Suggest doing a White Elephant or gift card exchange or draw names for a Secret Santa.
+- New Gift Exchange Ideas.
+Are there others in your family or friend group struggling to finish shopping?
+Suggest doing a White Elephant, Secret Santa, or gift card exchange.
 You’ll save everyone time and money and avoid holiday stress.